 - Passing on or turning off the unused product features can help to keep your price point lower than that of a larger team (plus, as I mentioned above, it increases user adoption).
 Like many things in life, those extra features aren’t free.
 So, skip them and get what you need.
 If you aren’t able to turn off unnecessary features, it might be time to look elsewhere.

 - At least for SaaS based solutions, pricing levels can be advantageous for teams with a small number of users, small amount of outside legal spend, etc. On-premises solutions will likely be pricier.
-Additionally, in your size, you have a bargaining chip the enterprise legal teams don’t - SaaS companies want you to sign early on and remain loyal customers as you grow.
+Additionally, with your size, you have a bargaining chip the enterprise legal teams don’t – SaaS companies want you to sign early on and remain loyal customers as you grow.
 Sales is about making friends, right?

 4. Access to Expertise